 Adult Learn to Skate (Adult 1- 6)

-Specialty Class (All students who have passes all basic levels & PreFreeskate.
-A class to introduce other disciplines of skating) Join us for classes on:
+Specialty Class (All students who have passed all basic levels & PreFreeskate or Adult 4).
+A class to introduce other disciplines of skating)

 Each Enrolled Skater will receive:

 - 30 Minute Group Class with Certified Learn to Skate USA coaches